October 27, 2020

 A man walking around with a rope, looking for something.
 Waves of cold.
 Feeling like you’re being watched.
-These are just some of the reports coming from visits to the Charlotte County Court House in beautiful St. Andrews by-the-Sea, NB.
+These are just some of the reports from visits to the Charlotte County Courthouse in beautiful St. Andrews by-the-Sea, NB.
 Built in the 1840s, the oldest courthouse in Canada is believed to be haunted by the ghosts of convicts executed at the nearby county jail (or gaol as it’s known).
 As was the case with local courthouses of its time, it was also a place where the community gathered for elections, fairs, and official visits.
-It’s still in use today, recognized as a National Historic Site and Provincial Heritage Place.
-Visitors can get a guided tour of the County Courthouse and Old Gaol Cells, an evening ghost walk, and sometimes even A Night in the Haunted Gaol, which includes a ghost walk around the town and a sleepover in the cells.
-One look at the thick walls, tiny windows, and narrow doors, and your courage will definitely be tested!
+While cases are no longer heard here, the courthouse is still recognized as a National Historic Site and Provincial Heritage Place — as well as a ghostly hotspot!

 The Dungarvon River runs through the central New Brunswick town of Blackville, NB, alongside the Bartholomew River.
 It’s beautiful, serene, peaceful.
 And as some say, haunted.
-According to local folklore, a young Irishman named Ryan working as a cook in a lumber camp was found murdered and later buried in the woods during a raging storm.
+According to local folklore, a young Irishman named Ryan working as a cook in a lumber camp was murdered and later buried in the woods during a raging storm.
 As the story’s told, Ryan’s ghost haunts the forest in that very spot to this day, making loud ghastly whoops and screams.
 The woodsmen who found him and buried him were first to hear the fearful noises that fateful night.
 They left the camp terrified and never returned.
-What do you think, does Ryan’s ghost linger in these woods or is it simply a story told to scare you from venturing too deep into the forest he is alleged to haunt?
+What do you think?
+Does Ryan’s ghost linger in these woods, or is it merely a story told to scare you from venturing too deep into the forest he is alleged to haunt?

-Would you stay overnight in an allegedly haunted 18th century fortress and hunt for ghosts?
+Would you stay overnight in an allegedly haunted 18th-century fortress and hunt for ghosts?
 That’s exactly what visitors did during the Great Louisbourg Sleepover.
-When your history reaches back to the early 1700s and has seen the ravages of everything from bloody battles to devastating disease, there’s lots of potential for eerie apparitions and unexplained stories over the years.
-Ghosts of original settlers, a haunted doll in one of the homes, an 18th century woman yelling French profanities at tour groups.
+When your history reaches back to the early 1700s and has seen the ravages of everything from bloody battles to devastating diseases, there’s lots of potential for eerie apparitions and unexplained stories.
+Ghosts of original settlers, a haunted doll in one of the homes, an 18th-century woman yelling French profanities at tour groups.
 And after a storm disrupted the grave of 42 soldiers, there were even more chilling sightings.
 This beautiful National Historic Site in Nova Scotia is well worth a visit, ghost or no ghost.
 But if you do go, even if you don’t believe, maybe don’t touch the doll in the DeGand House.